rpm-lab/rpm-lab.github.io/_pages/openings.md

 - _How can a robot compose its interactive skills into performing meaningful tasks?_
 - _How can a robot learn to do all of the above toward seamless interaction and task execution?_

-We are interested in application domains (healthcare, climate change, etc.) where our research solutions can make a huge impact.
+We are interested in application domains (healthcare, climate change, agriculture, etc.) where our research solutions can make a huge impact.

 To answer the above research questions, the lab is interested in a wide range of research topics, such as:
 - _Object Perception, Active Perception, Interactive Perception, Tactile Sensing, Multimodal Sensing, Sensor Fusion, 3D Vision, Neural Rendering, Implicit Modeling of Objects, Probabilistic Graphical Models, and Bayesian Inference._